Venkatakola/Venkatakola/README.md

 - 👋 Hi, I’m @Venkatakola
-- 👀 I’m interested in Automation, Containers and Kubernetes
+- 👀 I’m interested in Cloud, Automation, Kubernetes and DevSecOps
-- 🌱 I’m currently learning OpenShift and Ansible
-- 💞️ I’m looking to collaborate on Kubernetes abd Automation
 - 📫 How to reach me venkata.kola@hotmail.com

 <!---